David Fasold: Doubts and changing views

 Ark researchers David Allen Deal and Robert Michelson, and Australian friend and biographer June Dawes reported that before his 1998 death Fasold again claimed the Durupınar site to be the location of the ark.
 Dawes wrote:

 He [Fasold] kept repeating that no matter what the experts said, there was too much going for the [Durupınar] site for it to be dismissed.
 He remained convinced it was the fossilized remains of Noah's Ark.

+However, in a letter to the journal Perspectives on Science and Christian Faith in 2016, his erstwhile collaborator Lorence Collins disputed this claim.
+According to Collins, Fasold maintained his view that Durunipar was not the Ark till the end of his life.
+Collins further emphasized the financial cost that this decision, as having cancelled the book publication, he died virtually penniless.

 Jabal al-Lawz as Mount Sinai

 In 1986 Fasold, along with Ron Wyatt, was one of the first Americans to investigate the notion that Jabal al-Lawz in Saudi Arabia might be the Biblical Mount Sinai.
 During an illegal trek through the desert around the mountain, Wyatt and Fasold were arrested and detained for a short period.
 Former New York Times journalist Howard Blum wrote of Fasold's journeys in his 1998 book The Gold of Exodus.